Andrea-Prague/WeatherApp1.1/README.md

 To be added:

 - responsivity
-- ontent for Forecast route
+- content for Forecast route
 - icons instead for description
 - layout
 - restructure
+- fix when entering a wrong city name